trezzuri/erpnext-docs/docs/en/accounts/accounting-dimension-filter.md

 >

-In ERPNext, you can control the tagging of various accounting dimensions against a specific account.
+In SOMA, you can control the tagging of various accounting dimensions against a specific account.
 You can either allow or restrict certain accounting dimensions against an account using the accounting dimension filters